 The molecules generated by MGM have similar properties to the dataset molecules.
 This is reflected by the KL-divergence scores, which are generally higher for MGM than for NAT GraphVAE and greater than 0.8 in all cases but one.
-The KLD scores in the Dataset rows of Table 6 are considerably less than 1, showing the decrease in similarity to the full dataset as the MolWt or LogP values are skewed.
+The KLD scores in the Dataset rows of Table 5 are considerably less than 1, showing the decrease in similarity to the full dataset as the MolWt or LogP values are skewed.
 MGM achieves a higher KL-divergence score than Dataset in the majority of cases.
 This indicates that MGM produces molecules that are optimized for the target property while maintaining physiochemical similarity to the dataset distribution.

 The results for MGM - Final Step approach slightly differ from those for MGM.
 By design, the mean values of the target properties are a little further from the target values than for MGM.
-The standard deviations are generally lower.
-The G-means are lower while the KL-divergence scores are higher.
+Compared with MGM, the standard deviations and G-means for MGM - Final Step are generally lower while the KL-divergence scores are higher.